evisiion/AirJS/README.md

 I've taken on this framework as a project to test the limits of my skills in complex areas of the language.
 This framework may become a powerful tool in the next few months, but for the immediate future, don't even bother with it!
 It'll take me at least a month to hammer down the syntax in a user friendly way.
 I certainly didn't start this because there aren't enough JS frameworks out there; I'd just like to take on the challenge of building a good one.

+**As of now: 50%** of the syntax defined below is probably what I'll go with.

 Why Use a Framework?
 --------------------------------